• Skip to primary navigation

 In my experience, the history can vary greatly by currency pair and broker.
 It is a matter of how much they data they choose to provide their clients.

-But it is important to see as much information as possible so you can figure out historical price levels and get as much data as possible when doing automated backtesting and during live trading.
+But it is important to see as much information as possible, so you can see key support and resistance levels, and get as much data as possible when doing automated backtesting and during live trading.

 I would recommend downloading the complete MT4 data on every pair you trade.